Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Performance Analysis

-The results demonstrate a significant trade-off between capacity and coverage.
-For a lightweight, wide-area scenario ($N=4, \mathrm{TPS}=10$), the system supports an ultra-long coverage radius reaching approximately 165 km, validating its potential for inter-city backbone links.
-Intermediate configurations ($N=8$ and $N=16$) show a consistent decline in coverage to 111 km and 64 km respectively, following the scaling trend.
-Conversely, for a high-throughput metropolitan scenario ($N=32, \mathrm{TPS}=1000$), the operational radius is severely constrained to approximately 14 km.
-This sharp reduction is attributed to the substantial surge in key consumption driven by the $\mathrm{O}(N^2)$ growth in BFT communication overhead.
-This analysis confirms that the proposed architecture can flexibly adapt to diverse service requirements, effectively balancing between long-haul connectivity and high-frequency transaction processing.

-To provide a holistic view of the system's capabilities, we synthesize the constraints of network scale and coverage radius into a comprehensive feasibility map, as shown in Figure \ref{fig:feasibility}.
+To provide a holistic view of capabilities of the system, we synthesize the constraints of network scale and coverage radius into a sketch map to demonstrate the comprehensive feasibility of practical implementations, as shown in Figure \ref{fig:feasibility} (a).
 This contour plot delineates the maximum achievable TPS within the parameter space of network radius ($R$) and node count ($N$).
 The color gradient represents the throughput magnitude on a logarithmic scale.
-Two key performance benchmarks are highlighted by the white contours: the solid line marks the threshold of $10^3$ TPS, defining the boundary of the explicitly labeled ``High-Performance Region,'' while the dashed line indicates the $10^2$ TPS level.
+Two performance benchmarks are highlighted by the white contours: the solid line marks the threshold of $10^3$ TPS, defining the boundary of the explicitly labeled $High$-$Performance$ region, while the dashed line indicates the $10^2$ TPS level.
 The region enclosed by the axes and the solid contour represents the optimal operating zone for commercial-grade applications.
-Beyond this high-performance region, the results demonstrate a flexible trade-off before reaching the ``Infeasible Region'' (where the system fails to sustain a secure key rate).
+Beyond the high-performance region, the results demonstrate a flexible trade-off before reaching the $Infeasible$ region (where the system fails to sustain a secure key rate).
 Specifically, for a medium-scale consortium chain ($N=50$), the architecture remains operational over a metropolitan area with a radius of up to 120~km, albeit with reduced throughput.
 Conversely, for extended regional links ($R \approx 180$~km), the system maintains feasibility for smaller clusters ($N \approx 10$), providing sufficient throughput for critical data logging or lightweight financial settlements.
 This analysis confirms that the star-topology TF-QKD architecture offers a scalable solution capable of meeting diverse application requirements within the identified feasible region.